codexrayhan/codexrayhan/README.md

 ## 🌟 About Me

 🎓 **CSE Undergraduate** | 💻 Passionate Learner | 🚀 Dream-Focused Developer
 📍 From Dhaka, Bangladesh 🇧🇩
 💡 I love exploring new technologies, building useful tools, and solving real-life problems with code.
-📚 I have experience in **C, C++, Java, Python**, and I’m deeply into **Data Structures & Algorithms**.
+📚 I have experience in **C, C++, Java, Python**, and I'm deeply into **Data Structures & Algorithms**.
 🌱 Currently learning **Web Development** and **Machine Learning**

 ---